-Available at pharmacies nationwide — help patients access a copay offer
+Available at pharmacies nationwide — help eligible patients access a copay offer

 Clinical trial experience with other MPH products in patients with ADHD1